carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 Disadvantages:

 -   Safety based on reference counting introduces significant performance costs, and tools for controlling these costs are difficult.
-This puts the option in tension with the performance goal of Carbon.
     -   Safety based on garbage collection has less direct performance overhead, but has a greater unpredictability of performance.
 -   Significant design differences versus C++ still result, as the distinction